 Take a Spearfishing Course

 There’s so much to spearfishing Hawaii.
 Learn the tricks of the trade in our 2 day spearfishing course.
-We cover all aspects of spearfishing from safety to prey selection.
+We cover all aspects of spearfishing from safety, to hunting techniques, to prey selection.

 What to Know About Ciguatera